prechelt/typecheck-decorator/README.md

 General meaning:
 - The annotation is a sequence of length N.
-  Its entries could themselves serve as annotations.
+  Its entries could themselves each serve as an annotation.
 - If it is a list, the argument must be a list (or list subclass) object.
 - If it is a tuple, the argument can be a tuple, tuple subclass object, list, or list subclass object.